GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Key class: [type B pancreatic cell](http://www.ebi.ac.uk/ontology-lookup/?termId=CL:0000169)
 * Pattern: [CL_anat_super_query](../../patterns/CL_anat_super_query.md)
 * Definition: A process in which a type B pancreatic cell participates or that occur in type B pancreatic cell or which results in the developmental progression of a structure that will form type B pancreatic cell
-* map summary: Roche_cvt: RCV_000083; class_expression scratch_a6c6b442_fb2c_4b1f_b892_e7265013fce5 some CL_0000169; manual_list_count 6, generated_list_count 11
+* map summary: Roche_cvt: RCV_000083; class_expression scratch_a6c6b442_fb2c_4b1f_b892_e7265013fce5 some CL_0000169; manual_list_count 6, generated_list_count 13
 * [Results](beta_cells_RCV_000083.tsv)
 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/322)
 * Status: closed - mapping completed

+#### anaerobic metabolism RCV_000060
+* Notes: Possibly fixing with new GO term.
+Waiting for response from editors.
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### vessel RCV_000348
 * Notes: Redundant with vessel development.
 May be possible to add a blood vessel function class, but not function terms in current manual mapping
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

-#### anaerobic metabolism RCV_000060
-* Notes: Possibly fixing with new GO term.
-Waiting for response from editors.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### glutamine metabolism RCV_000179